chrismurrph/default-db-format/README.md

 The inputs used here (see `check-config` above) serve to describe your app's state.
 So a good place to put them is in the same file as your app's initial state.

-##### Tip

-Mutations are supposed to be side effect free.
-Thus it can be difficult to debug them with `println` and `assert` statements.
-Om Next will happily continue without printing `println` statements, not reporting failed assertions, even ignoring mutation compilation errors!

-Thus it is often worth the effort to take a copy (as in copy/paste from browser console the result of `(pprint @my-reconciler)`) of your normalized state and code your mutations against that - completely outside of your Om Next application.
-Then bring them back in when they are working and side effect free.

 ##### Hacking/Improving

 The `examples` package contains files with `def`s in them where each `def` is normalized state that has